-Several months ago my daughter, Catherine, decided to play dodgeball during lunch with several students from her seventh grade class.
+Several months ago, my daughter Catherine decided to play dodgeball during lunch with several students from her seventh-grade class.
 Knowing she was a stellar athlete, one of the boys in her class chose her to be on his team with his second selection.
 She beamed with confidence and dominated the game.
 How do I know?
 Because she ran home to tell me all about it that evening.

 I’m not one to actively insert my voice into many social or political conversations.
-I’d personally rather spend my energy trying to put my beliefs into personal action than convincing others that I am right.
+I’d personally rather spend my energy trying to put my beliefs into personal action than convince others that I am right.
 In my humble opinion, it’s more efficient and less stressful to live my beliefs than to argue them.
-I find our world to be far too polarizing these days and too many opinions are interpreted to have meaning that doesn’t exist.
+I find our world to be far too polarizing these days, and too many opinions are interpreted to have meaning that doesn’t exist.

 When it comes to diversity and inclusion, this is the exact path I’ve taken.
 As the father of four daughters (and 3 sons), ensuring that my girls have every opportunity to thrive – regardless of what path they choose in life – is intensely personal to me.
-I want all of them to have the gift that Catherine was given on the dodgeball court – chosen for their merits and given the opportunity to excel based upon their talents.
+I want all of them to have the gift that Catherine was given on the dodgeball court – to be chosen for their merits and given the opportunity to excel based upon their talents.
 And, I recognize that while our world may have come a long way in supporting that reality, it still has a long way to go.

 True to form, until now, I’ve chosen to put my head down, live my beliefs, and let my actions and the results they create speak for themselves.
 And, frankly, I’m proud of the results.
 50% of 3Pillar’s Senior Leadership Team is female.
 Together, we lead a workforce – in the technology sector, no less – that is over 30% female globally.
 We are stronger than our competitors because of it.
 But, in honor of Catherine and International Women’s Day, I’ve decided to add my voice to the conversation and share the revolutionary strategy I’ve used to hire a diverse team.